Frequently Asked Questions

 Does Tri-C’s Paralegal Studies Program accept legal specialty transfer credits from other institutions?
 All requests for transfer credit of legal specialty courses are reviewed by the Program Manager.
 Courses must be equivalent to courses taught at Cuyahoga Community College (as determined by a syllabus review), students must have earned at least a grade of "C" (or at least a grade of “B” for an Introduction to Paralegal Studies/Profession course), and the courses must have been completed at a paralegal program approved by the American Bar Association (ABA).

-Tri-C will accept a maximum of nine legal specialty credit hours.
-Please note that as per ABA requirements, students must earn a minimum of ten legal specialty credit hours in the traditional classroom format.
-As such, if a student wishes to use transfer credits to fulfill part of this 10 credit hour requirement, the student must submit written documentation from the Dean or Program Director of the transferring institution confirming that the credits being transferred were taken in a traditional format.
+Please note that as per ABA requirements, students must earn a minimum of nine legal specialty credit hours in a synchronous setting.
+As such, if a student wishes to use transfer credits to fulfill part of this 9 credit hour requirement, the student must submit written documentation from the Dean or Program Director of the transferring institution confirming that the credits being transferred were taken in a synchronous format.

 How can I be admitted to Tri-C's Paralegal Studies Program?